shanep/cs117-p1-starter/README.md

 (GCC, Clang, VC++).
 All of these tools are already installed on the cs lab machines for you to use.

-### Remote Development
+### Remote Development (Optional)

 There is a way to do remote development using GitHub Codespaces as described [here](https://shanepanter.com/teaching/vscode-tips-and-tricks.html#_developing_remotely_codespaces).
 Codespaces is unsupported by your instructor and only provided for those brave enough to venture out of the lab environment 😃.

 ⚠ Be aware that Codespaces only gives you 60 hrs free per month so if you choose to use Codespaces you may incur some additional costs.
+The Kount Computer Tutoring Center (CCP 241) is accessible 24/7 by proxy card to all students enrolled in CS courses.
+Machines in the Kount Computer Tutoring Center have all the software you will need this semester.

 ## CMake